polevaultweb/instagrate-to-wordpress/readme.txt

 == Disclaimer ==

 This plugin uses the Instagram(tm) API and is not endorsed or certified by Instagram or Facebook.
-All Instagram(tm) logoes and trademarks displayed on this website are property of Facebook.
+All Instagram(tm) logos and trademarks displayed on this website are property of Facebook.